sorich87/bootstrap-tour/README.md

 watch
 watch:default // tasks: clean:default, coffee:default, uglify
 watch:test // tasks: clean:test, coffee:test, jasmine
+watch:doc // tasks: coffee:doc (with livereload)

 // run the jasmine specs headlessly through 'phantomjs' jasmine

 // copy sources into doc assets copy

+// small server to serve the static files connect

+// open automatically the browser to the port defined in connect options open
 ```

 There are also some _aliases_ for multiple tasks